Allied Digital Services Limited

 The Company has received and taken on record the necessary declaration from IndependentDirectors in accordance with Section 149(7) of the Companies Act 2013 confirming theirindependence vis-a-vis the Company as laid out in Section 149(6) of the Companies Act2013.

 The Company has robust internal control systems and procedures commensurate with thenature of the Company's business and size and complexity of its operations.
 The Companyhas adopted policies and procedures for ensuring the orderly and efficient conduct of thebusiness including adherence to the Company's policies the safeguarding of its assetsthe prevention and detection of frauds and errors the accuracy and completeness of theaccounting records and the timely preparation of reliable financial disclosures.

 16. FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS:

-17. DIRECTORS RESPONSIBILITY STATEMENT:
+17. DIRECTORS' RESPONSIBILITY STATEMENT:

 In terms of Section 134(5) of the Companies Act 2013 in relation to the auditedfinancial statements of the Company for the year ended 31st March 2017 theBoard of Directors to their best of knowledge and ability hereby confirms that:

 a. in the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation and there are no material departures;

-c. proper and sufficient care for the maintenance of adequate accountingrecords in accordance with the provisions of the Act for safeguarding the assets of theCompany and for preventing and detecting fraud and other irregularities;
+c. proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of this Act for safeguarding the assets of theCompany and for preventing and detecting fraud and other irregularities;

 f. proper systems have been devised to ensure compliance with the provisions of allapplicable laws and that such systems are adequate and operating effectively.